 • Larger Tumor Size: Individuals with larger tumors have a heightened risk of recurrent breast cancer.

-• Positive/Close Tumor Margins: Tumor margins are critically examined during breast cancer surgery.
+• Positive/Close Tumor Margins: Tumor margins are examined during breast cancer surgery.
 If any part of the border contains cancer cells (positive margin) or if the margin between the tumor and normal tissue is narrow, the risk of recurrence increases.

 • Absence of Radiation Treatment After Lumpectomy: While most individuals opting for a lumpectomy undergo breast radiation therapy to lower the risk of recurrence, those who skip this treatment have an increased risk of local breast cancer recurrence.